xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 to accept it; and the false one would remain false, though we could not resist the tendency to believe in it.

+- **Xie:** Objective principle of good reasoning
+  (or definition of valid inference),

+  > Reasoning is good if it be such as to give a true conclusion from
+  > true premises, and not otherwise.
+Thus, the question of validity is
+  > purely one of fact and not of thinking.
+A being the premises and B
+  > being the conclusion, the question is, whether these facts are really
+  > so related that if A is B is.

 We are, doubtless, in the main logical animals, but we are not perfectly so.
 Most of us, for example, are naturally more sanguine and hopeful than logic would justify.
 We seem to be so constituted that in